fm4dd/pi-bno055/readme.md

 # Pi-BNO055

 This is a small demo code for reading data from a Bosch BNO055 IMU sensor via I2C.
 I wrote it to check if the sensor is working, reading the first seven ID register data.
 I used a GY-BNO055, and had to fill two solder pads for enabling I2C mode.
+Later I switched to Adafruit for the superior quality and 5V-level support.

 <img src="ada-bno055.png" height="320px" width="273px">